nmanduri999/Project_Citi-Bike-Analytics_Tableau/README.md

 The design includes about 14 visualizations of 2018 data.
 Along with 5 dashboards and 1 story.

-Click [hear] to open Tableau Dashboard (https://public.tableau.com/profile/niha4956#!/vizhome/CitiBikeAnalytics_15955510007700/FinalStory?publish=yes)
+Click [hear](https://public.tableau.com/profile/niha4956#!/vizhome/CitiBikeAnalytics_15955510007700/FinalStory?publish=yes)to open Tableau Dashboard

 Expected and unexpected phenomena
 1. Total number of Annual members are higher that Customer who have a 24hr pass or 3day pass.
 This phenomenon was also proved with Citi Bike Daily Ridership and Membership Data.